coguardio/coguard-cli/doc/cli/cli_man.md

 level, i.e. if one wishes to only fail the script (and subsequently the pipeline job) for levels 4 or higher, one can set it here.

-The `--dry-run` option can be used to create a Zip file that contains a manifest with the local ocation of all detected configuration files identified by the CLI.
+The `--dry-run` option can be used to create a Zip file that contains a manifest with the location of all detected configuration files identified by the CLI.
-These configuration files will be uploaded ans scanned by the back-end.
+These configuration files will be uploaded and scanned by the back-end.

-### Scanning of Docker images
+#### Scanning of Docker images

 Docker images are being scanned by running the command